 Each student must:

-- Complete clinical requirement of administering the A.P.S. to 15 additional individuals under the direction of an assigned and approved clinical supervisor.
+1. Complete clinical requirement (APS) with 15 clients under the direction of an assigned and approved clinical supervisor.
 Plus 6 hours of group supervision.

-- After completing Mastering Pastoral Counseling, Temperament Case Studies and Counseling the Codependent, you can submit the following to complete NCCA credentialing:
+2. After completing #1 and all three courses, you can submit the following to complete NCCA credentialing:

 After successfully completing all of the above requirements, you will (assuming everything is in order) become a nationally credentialed pastoral counselor with the NCCA.